 Many of us don’t realize the incredible amount of stress a child has in his/her life nowadays.
 Not only are they expected to excel at a number of subjects, but they’re also expected to have extracurricular activities and socialize with friends.
 So the life of a child is, in fact, every bit as stressful as the life of an adult.
 If they can escape from it for a little while by making something beautiful, that’s going to help them to come back to their normal lives feeling more relaxed and joyful.

 Priming Your Brain to Enter a State of Flow

 Keep in mind that when you learn to get into a flow state while doing one thing, you’re also more likely to get into that state while doing something else.
 For example, if you experience a flow state while painting or sculpting, your brain is going to be primed to enter into it again.
-So a child might experience this flow state again later while they’re reading something for class, writing a paper or doing arithmetic.
+So, a child might experience this flow state again later while they’re reading, writing, or doing arithmetic.

 The Importance of the Flow State in Motivation